hakobabajian/continuous-ppo/README.md

 - krpc: for programmatic control of aircraft in the aerospace simulation software

 ## Technical Overview
-The following is a very high-level explanation of the reinforcement learning / machine learning methods and practices used in this project.
+The following is a very high-level explanation of the reinforcement learning methods and practices used in this project.
 #### Actor-Critic Networks
 Actor-Critic networks are a pair of two distinct neural networks which operate in tandem to optimize the training protocol.
 Both networks receive the same inputs, their distinction is defined by what they output:
-- The Actor network outputs the chosen action of the machine learning model
+- The Actor network outputs the chosen action of the reinforcement learning model
 - The Critic network outputs an evaluation of the previous action taken by the Actor network

 There are many reinforcement learning models which train Actor-Critic networks, one of which is Proximal Policy Optimization (PPO)